cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/idp-integration/citrixadc-saml.md

 # Citrix ADC SAML

-Cloudflare Access can integrate with Citrix ADC (formerly Citrix NetScaler ADC) as a SAML IdP.
+Cloudflare for Teams can integrate with Citrix ADC (formerly Citrix NetScaler ADC) as a SAML IdP.
 Documentation from Citrix shows you [how to configure Citrix ADC as a SAML IdP](https://docs.citrix.com/en-us/citrix-adc/12-1/aaa-tm/saml-authentication/citrix-adc-saml-idp.html).
-These steps are specific to Access.
+These steps are specific to Teams.

 ## Configure SAML